SuzanDewitz/autotraderss-react-frontend/README.md

    Describe any advanced search functionality that allows users to search for Autotrader based on various criteria such as make, model, year, price range, location, etc.

 2. User Profiles:
-   Explain how users can create profiles and manage their information, including personal details, saved searches, and favorite Autotrader.
+   Explain how users can create profiles and manage their information, including personal details, saved searches, and favorite car.

 3. Autotrader Listings:
-   Highlight the ability for users to create listings to sell their used cars, and for visitors to browse and view detailed information about available cars.
+  The Highlight the ability for users to create listings to sell their used cars, and for visitors to browse and view detailed information about available cars.

 4. Saved Favorites:
    Emphasize the feature that enables users to save their favorite Autotrader and easily access them later for quick reference.

 5. Follow Dealerships:
-   Describe how users can choose to follow specific car dealerships on Autotrader to stay updated on their latest inventory and offerings.
+   This describes how users can choose to follow specific car dealerships on Autotrader to stay updated on their latest inventory and offerings.

-User Roles:
++ User Roles:
   The "User Roles" section highlights five different user roles in your Autotrader marketplace:

 1. Visitor:
    Represents users who are not logged in to the platform.
 They can browse and search for Autotrader but have limited access to certain features and functionalities.